Utkarsh17012000/ProductCLone/Readme.txt

 This project is developed with Django 2.2 framework.
-It is a clone version of product hunt actual website.
+It is a clone version of producthunt actual website.

 User can:
     Signup